-Abstract: This article on Renewals focuses on the topic of Measuring Renewals Sales Performance when your primary go-to-market is via the channel.
-It outlines some of the analytics that can be employed to gain insights into how Renewals Sales are performing and trigger corrective actions when needed.
+Abstract: This article on Renewals focuses on the topic of Measuring Renewals Sales Performance.
+In particular, when your primary go-to-market is via the channel.
+It outlines some of the analytics that can be employed to gain insights into how Renewals Sales are performing.
+And as such, trigger corrective actions when needed.

 In a previous article “Renewals-sales-via-the-channel”, we reviewed some of the challenges with managing a Renewals Sales process when selling primarily through Channel Partners.
-This article will elaborate on Key Performance Indicators (KPIs) or Performance Metrics and Analytics commonly used to measure the effectiveness of Renewals Sales.
+This article will elaborate on KPIs or Performance Metrics and Analytics commonly used to measure the effectiveness of Renewals Sales.

 Renewals Sales performance should be a relatively predictable entity.
 Especially when comparing to net new sales, as it’s being based on a known opportunity size.
 In addition, end-customers have something to lose by not renewing their service.
 However, given the challenges outlined in the prior article, this is not a certainty and without measuring the process, over time, the health of the process cannot be determined.